 Only verses which are clear and specific qualify as foundations for the establishment of essential and peripheral Christian doctrine.

-Why do we humans so hate ambiguity or vagueness when dealing with God?
+Why do we humans detest ambiguity or vagueness when dealing with God?
 I believe there are two reasons:

-- Because we flawed humans have an inherent fear of getting on His bad side (there’s our arch-nemesis man’s religion rearing its ugly head again) rather than trusting He was vague for an excellent reason, whether we can ascertain His purpose for doing so or not.
+- Because we flawed humans have an inherent fear of getting on His bad side (there’s our arch-nemesis man’s religion rearing its ugly head again).
+We want to know precisely where we stand before God on any given issue because our corrupt flesh is spiritually lazy — ambiguous passages require zero thought, faith, or effort.
+Our only true “safe place” is resting in the fact He was vague for excellent reasons, whether we can ascertain His eternal purposes for doing so or not.

-The solution?
-Simply accept by faith God was vague for whatever reason and steadfastly resist the temptation to remove that vagueness using your own intellect, cultural norms, personal prejudices, or denominational traditions.
+The solution is quite simple: accept by faith God was vague for reasons of His own and steadfastly resist the temptation to remove that vagueness using your own intellect, cultural norms, personal prejudices, or denominational traditions.

-If the Spirit of God brings greater specificity to your understanding of a vague passage, treat that as for you alone personally.
-If you do share it, qualify it with the opening phrase, “This is what the Lord showed me about this” and end it with the phrase, “But what He showed me was for/about me.
-How you respond to and apply this passage to your own life is between you and God.”
+If the Spirit of God brings greater specificity to our understanding of a vague passage, we should treat it as given to us alone personally.
+If we do share it, we should qualify it with the opening phrase, “This is what I believe the Lord showed me about this” and end it with the phrase, “But what He showed me was for/about me.
+How you apply this passage to your own life is between you and God.”

-If you absolutely have to express them, at least qualify them as such, “This is my opinion and why I believe it, but you are under no obligation to agree with me.”
+If we absolutely have to express an opinion, at least qualify it as such, “This is my opinion and why I believe it, but you are under no obligation before God to agree with me.”